 50. Pergamon Museum, Berlin – Explore one of the largest and most visited museums in Germany.
 The Pergamon Museum is known for its antiquity collection and Islamic and Middle Eastern artworks.

 If you love history and want to learn more about the story behind the Berlin Wall like why it was famous and so important.
-We’ve explained it simply (i.e. Story of the Berlin Wall for dummies) on our Berlin Wall by Bike post.
+We’ve explained it simply (i.e. Story of the Berlin Wall for dummies) in our Berlin Wall by Bike guide.

 51. Rijksmuseum, Amsterdam – The national museum of the Netherlands that holds some of the world’s most famous artworks from artists like Vermeer and Rembrandt.